Guigui0812/Guigui0812/README.md

 🎓 I am currently a student at ESIEE Amiens and an apprentice IT engineer at L'Oréal.

-At the end of my engineering studies, I would like to work in a job that allows me to touch these different areas, especially the Cloud.
+:rocket: I am looking for a job that will allow me to grow by improving my skills and discovering new technologies.

 ![My statistics :](https://github-readme-stats.vercel.app/api?username=Guigui0812&show_icons=true&theme=dark)